zowe/docs-site/docs/samples/ui.md

 ## Connect to API Backend (In Iframe)

-For this guide we have provided a react sample (found below), which connects to the API defined in the API extension sample.
+For this section we have provided a react sample (found below), which connects to the API defined in the API extension sample.

 ::: tip
 Make sure that you first expose an API to connect to before following the steps below.
 To use the sample provided, first go through the steps listed in [API extension sample](/samples/api.md).